Paracetamol: Other pain

 Paracetamol fails to relieve procedural pain in newborn babies.
-For perineal pain postpartum paracetamol appears to be less effective than non-steroidal anti-inflammatory drugs (NSAIDs).
+For perineal pain postpartum paracetamol appears to be less effective than nonsteroidal anti-inflammatory drugs (NSAIDs).

-The studies to support or refute the use of paracetamol for cancer pain and for neuropathic pain are lacking.
+The studies to support or refute the use of paracetamol for cancer pain and neuropathic pain are lacking.
 There is limited evidence in favor of the use of the intravenous form of paracetamol for acute pain control in the emergency department.
 The combination of paracetamol with caffeine is superior to paracetamol alone for the treatment of acute pain.

+Use in pregnancy and breastfeeding

+Pregnancy

+Paracetamol has long been established as a safe medication to treat short-term fever and significant pain in pregnant patients.
+Regulatory agencies, including the European Medicines Agency (EMA), the Medicines and Healthcare products Regulatory Agency (MHRA), the World Health Organization (WHO), and the U.S. Food and Drug Administration (FDA) recommend paracetamol as a first-line analgesic and antipyretic in pregnancy, with use limited to situations where necessary, at the lowest effective dose, and for the shortest duration.

+Some observational studies have suggested a possible association between prenatal paracetamol use and neurodevelopmental disorders, including ADHD and autism.
+However, these studies are limited by confounding factors such as maternal fever and infection, and do not demonstrate causation.

+Large, well-controlled studies, including sibling-controlled analyses, find no causal link after adjusting for maternal conditions.

+Untreated pain and fever can harm mother and fetus.

+Breastfeeding

+Paracetamol is excreted in breast milk at measurable concentrations (milk/plasma ratio approximately 1), but the amount ingested by the infant is much lower than paediatric therapeutic doses and rarely associated with clinical effects.
+Use during breastfeeding is considered compatible at recommended doses, with extra caution for preterm infants or infants with liver disease.

 Patent ductus arteriosus

 Paracetamol helps ductal closure in patent ductus arteriosus.
 It is as effective for this purpose as ibuprofen or indomethacin, but results in less frequent gastrointestinal bleeding than ibuprofen.
 Its use for extremely low birth weight and gestational age infants however requires further study.